tkterris/rhdg-ocp-demo/README.md

   - Increase memory config: `crc config set memory 20000`
 - Pods getting evicted
   - Increase the disk space of CRC with `crc config set disk-size 127`
+- Infinispan CR failing to create resources, stuck in "PreliminaryChecksPassed"
+  - Check the Operator pod logs for the error message "route cross-site expose type is not supported"
+  - If you see that error, try deleting the Operator pod so that it is recreated
 - PVC creation failing due to CRC issue preventing PVs from being recycled in OpenShift Local
   - Set the following label: `oc label  --overwrite ns openshift-infra  pod-security.kubernetes.io/enforce=privileged`
   - Manually recycle failed PVs using `oc patch pv/$PV_NAME --type json -p '[{ "op": "remove", "path": "/spec/claimRef" }]'`